2021 research projects

 More than 60,000 people die in residential aged care (RAC) in Australia annually, and with an ageing population the delivery of palliative and end of life care is an increasingly important issue.
 However, there is no national framework to systematically identify and measure the outcomes of RAC residents with palliative care needs or to routinely assess, respond to, and measure palliative or end of life needs of these residents.
 This means that palliative and end of life care is often ad-hoc and reactive rather than a planned response to identified needs.
 Further, there is no systematic approach to improving end of life care in this setting or for monitoring care at a service, organisation or national level.

 This project comprised the pilot implementation of the PCOC model adapted and tailored for use in the RAC setting, and its evaluation.
-The aim of the ‘PCOC Wicking Model for RAC’ was to scaffold and drive systematic improvements to palliative care outcomes for residents and their families.
-The evaluation examined the feasibility of the pilot model by identifying how successfully it can be embedded into residential aged care facilities (RACFs).
-In this way, the project ultimately sought to articulate the pathway for a broader national rollout of the model to facilities, thereby affecting systemic improvement of palliative care outcomes within the aged care sector.
+The aim of the ‘PCOC Wicking Model for RAC’ is to drive systematic improvements to palliative care outcomes for residents and their families.
+The evaluation sought to examine the feasibility of the pilot model by identifying how successfully it can be embedded into aged care homes (ACHs).
+In this way, the project ultimately aimed to articulate the pathway for a broader national rollout of the model to facilities, thereby affecting systemic improvement of palliative care outcomes within the aged care sector.

 What we did

-The project involved close collaboration between PCOC, CHRISP and AHSRI teams, as well as participating RACFs.
+The project involved close collaboration between PCOC, CHRISP and AHSRI teams, as well as participating ACHs.
 It was organised into three phases:

-- Pre-implementation: A governance structure was established to provide strategic input around intervention development, project management, and research translation, including a steering committee involving experts in the field from a broad range of disciplines across Australia that met three times a year.
-Activities were also undertaken that assessed and prepared participating sites for implementation, including the conduct of readiness assessments, delivery of education and training, and the development of IT infrastructure.
+- Pre-implementation: A governance structure was established to provide strategic input around intervention development, project management, and research translation.
+ACHs interested in participating prepared for implementation by assessing their readiness, undertaking education and training of staff, modification of end of life care protocols to incorporate PCOC and installation of IT infrastructure for data collection.
 Evaluation components included analysis of the readiness assessments and pre- versus post-education and training evaluation.

 - Post-implementation: 28 semi-structured interviews and two focus groups were conducted with RACF and PCOC staff to explore their experiences during the pre-implementation and implementation phases.
 These were thematically analysed as part of the summative evaluation to highlight valuable lessons learned.

-A final report was delivered to the Wicking Trust in January 2021, and options for the national rollout of the PCOC Wicking Model for RAC are being explored, informed by recommendations arising from the evaluation.
+A final report was delivered to the Wicking Trust in January 2021, and options for the national rollout of the PCOC Wicking Model for RAC were explored, informed by recommendations arising from the evaluation.
+This resulted in AHSRI being awarded $8.9 million funding from the Australian Government to establish the Palliative Aged Care Outcomes Program.

 What we did